ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ## Function - Data Table Utils: Get All Data Table Rows
 Function that returns the information for all the rows in a data table.

-An example playbook exist for using this function on the example datatable from an artifact value.
+An example playbook exists for using this function on the example datatable from an artifact value.

 ![Alt text](doc/screenshots/get_all_data_table_rows.png)